UCL/research-computing-with-cpp/session06/02PointToPoint.md

 ### Many point-2-point communication schemes

-Can you think of two behaviors for message passing?
+Can you think of two behaviours for message passing?

 ![](session06/figures/mpi.png)